-The EIC considers proposals with a duration of between 1 and 3 years as appropriate.
+The EIC considers proposals with a duration of up to 3 years as appropriate.

 The expected size may depend on the path chosen, the sector and amount of work proposed in the application.
 E.g.: for mono-beneficiary proposals, the budget may be smaller than for multi-beneficiary proposals, and certain sectors may be more expensive than others.